galaxyproject/SARS-CoV-2/MCRA/README.md

 ## The methodology

 To estimate the time of MCRA we use [methodology](https://doi.org/10.1093/bioinformatics/16.4.395) developed by [Andrew Rambaut](https://scholar.google.com/citations?user=JiYPDfoAAAAJ&hl=en&oi=ao).
-It correlates an estimate of branch lengths (evolutionary rate) with isolation times of sequences used to contruct the tree.
+It correlates an estimate of branch lengths (evolutionary rate) with isolation times of sequences used to construct the tree.

 ## The outline

 This analysis consists of two components - a Galaxy workflow and Jupyter notebook.

-The workflow is used to extract full length sequences of SARS-CoV-2, tidy up their names in FASTA files, produce a multiple sequences alignemnt and compute a maximum likelyhood tree.
+The workflow is used to extract full length sequences of SARS-CoV-2, tidy up their names in FASTA files, produce a multiple sequences alignment and compute a maximum likelihood tree.

 The Jupyter notebook is used to correlate branch lengths with collection dates in order to estimate MCRA timing.